caprover/caprover-website/docs/cli-commands.md

 ### Deploy

-In order to deploy your application, you first need to create captain-definition file and place it in the root of your project folder.
+In order to deploy your application, you first need to create a captain-definition file and place it in the root of your project folder.
 In case of a nodejs application, this would sit in the same folder as your package.json.

-Captain definition file for a nodejs application is:
+A simple captain-definition file for a nodejs application is:

 ```
  {